 Haleakala Sunrise Tours

-Watching the sunrise at the top of Haleakala makes for a truly unforgettable experience.
-Start your day with a hotel pickup by your guide and an early morning drive through the Kula District to the top.
-Having a guide makes viewing the sunrise a lot easier as the road has a lot of turns and it’s still dark out at that time in the morning.
+You’ll start your day with a hotel pickup by your guide and an early morning drive to the summit.
+Having a guide makes viewing the sunrise much easier as the road has a lot of turns, and it’s still dark out at that time in the morning.
 These tours often include breakfast and coffee to warm you up in the chilly pre-dawn air.
 Be sure to dress in layers, as it can get quite cold up there.

 Haleakala Sunset Tours